obfuscurity/hatchet/README.md

 Hatchet parses PF logs and saves the events in a simple SQLite database.
 The average PF user should already be familiar with the logging features in PF, but it bears mention here as well.

-Logging is enabled on a per-rule basis using the "log" keyword.
+Logging is enabled on a per-rule basis using the `log` keyword.
 The use of this option should be considered carefully, as it is very easy to overwhelm your firewall with useless event logging.
-I have seen users with a "pass log all" default match, then complain on the Hatchet mailing list about slow response time in their web interface.
-This is an easy way to subscribe yourself to my /dev/null.
+I have seen users with a `pass log all` default match, then complain on the Hatchet mailing list about slow response time in their web interface.
+This is an easy way to subscribe yourself to my `/dev/null`.

 Utilize the log feature to your benefit, not your detriment.
 Keep in mind that the purpose of good logs are to keep an audit trail of unwanted traffic, and more specifically, notify you of possible attacks (although an IDS is the correct tool for that task).
 The "noise ratio" should not become so problematic that useful events are overlooked or ignored.